nomad-software/nomad.uk.net/markdown/articles/interesting-ways-of-using-go-channels.md

 ### Disable receiving case statements

-In this example, a goroutine is started and using <code>select</code> tries to receive on two channels.
-If a channel is closed, it is set to <code>nil</code>.
-Because <code>nil</code> channels always block, this has the effect of disabling the associated <code>case</code> statement.
-If both channels are set to <code>nil</code>, the goroutine exits because it cannot receive anything else.
+In this example, a goroutine is started and using `select` tries to receive on two channels.
+If a channel is closed, it is set to `nil`.
+Because `nil` channels always block, this has the effect of disabling the associated `case` statement.
+If both channels are set to `nil`, the goroutine exits because it cannot receive anything else.

 <script src="https://gist.github.com/nomad-software/8f34e50f561ce54d3a46443880618f55.js"></script>

 ### Disable sending case statements

-In this example, a goroutine is started to generate random numbers and send them on the <code>c</code> channel.
-If a message is sent on the <code>d</code> channel, the <code>c</code> channel is set to <code>nil</code>, disabling the associated case statement.
+In this example, a goroutine is started to generate random numbers and send them on the `c` channel.
+If a message is sent on the `d` channel, the `c` channel is set to `nil`, disabling the associated case statement.
 Once disabled, the goroutine can no longer send random numbers.

 <script src="https://gist.github.com/nomad-software/a97f5ba70a1c93ce9f34b3c9f0b3111f.js"></script>